savonet/liquidsoap/ROADMAP.md

 - allow showing graphs (of buffer.adaptative for instance)
 - reimplement video.tile in native liq

+## After 2.3

+- update the Liquidsoap book

+## For 2.3

+- switch to immutable content for frames (#2364)
+  - frame should be changed to extensible arrays (a bit like `Strings`) instead of filling a buffer
+  - take the opportunity to change the handling of track boundaries (currently boundary = we have a partial fill, which has quite messy corner cases)
+- Rewrite streaming loop
+- Take advantage of multicore
+- Support for proper modules
+- Optimize runtime: start time, typing and memory usage
+- Add script tooling, prettier etc.

 ## Backlog

 - support for subtitles
-- Switch to immutable content
 - refine video support in order to have next liquidshop running on Liquidsoap (dogfooding)
 - native RTMP support (and ensure that HLS output is easy to use)
-- update the Liquidsoap book
-- switch to immutable content for frames (#2364)
-  - frame should be changed to extensible arrays (a bit like `Strings`) instead of filling a buffer
-  - take the opportunity to change the handling of track boundaries (currently boundary = we have a partial fill, which has quite messy corner cases)
 - rewrite the clock system
   - the code is unreadable and overengineered ⇒ simplify it
   - we want to get rid of the assumption clock = thread